Azure/azure-powershell/src/StackAdmin/Azs.Fabric.Admin/readme.md

       subject: EdgeGateway
     hide: true

+  # [LogicalNetwork]: Following changes are for LogicalNetwork
+  # [LogicalNetwork] Rename property name in LogicalNetwork
+  - where:
+      model-name: LogicalNetwork
+      property-name: Subnet
+    set:
+      property-name: Subnets

+  # [LogicalNetwork] Rename cmdlet parameter name in LogicalNetwork
+  - where:
+      subject: LogicalNetwork
+      parameter-name: LogicalNetwork
+    set:
+      parameter-name: Name

+  # [LogicalNetwork] hide autorest generated cmdlet to use the custom one
+  - where:
+      verb: Get
+      subject: LogicalNetwork
+    hide: true

-  # [EdgeGatewayPool]: Folloing changes are for EdgeGatewayPool
+  # [EdgeGatewayPool]: Following changes are for EdgeGatewayPool
   # [EdgeGateway] Rename cmdlet parameter name in EdgeGatewayPool
   - where:
       subject: EdgeGatewayPool